KaiyuYang74/Scoreboard-Application/README.md

 for the next round.
 Hence, randomization was introduced in this program to simulate this process.
 Notice that the draw ceremonies will be held before each round of games.
 After the draw ceremony, the program will show the specific matchups on the screen to the user.
 The user need to enter the game results for each game in this round of games.
-The program will keep track of the winners of each game and will store the winners in this round in a list.
+The program will keep track of the winners of each game and will store the winners in this round in a list of teams.
 The winners in a round of games will be the participant teams for the next round of games.
 The losers from the games are eliminated from this football cup event and not longer being considered.
 Then, the program will proceed to the next round of games.
 After several rounds of games, the final champion of this football cup event will be determined.
 Since in each round of games, the functionality is similar, recursive calls (natural recursion and mutual recursion) were constructed.
-Moreover, when the football cup event has actually started in real world, this app can serve as a scoreboard to keep track of the game results and goal information on the purpose of statistics analysis.
+Plus, when the football cup event has actually started in real world, this app can serve as a scoreboard to keep track of the game results and goal information on the purpose of statistics analysis.
+Moreover, the user can decide whether to continue this simulation or quit the program by keyboard operations.

 **Who will use this application?**